Aleks-Zielinski/DB-Benchmark/README.md

 - [sql_nosql folder](./sql_nosql) contains queries that were used for the tests.
 - [latex folder](./latex) contains a .tex file and compiled pdf file from it.
 - [db_schema folder](./db_schema) contains a logical model of our database.
+- [tutorial folder](./tutorial) contains an installation process of PostgreSQL and MongoDB.

 # Our project (in Polish)
 1. Zaprojektować schemat dokumentów JSON dla wybranego tematu.
 Należy mieć min 2 typy dokumentów na osobę w projekcie.
 Minimum jeden typ musi mieć dokumenty zagnieżdżone